wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Bugfix: let shortcodes in booking lists be replaced at the end, so conditionals can be used there as well.

 = 1.2.6 =
 * Feature: added width/height as optional parameters to shortcode eme_location_map
 * Feature: added radiobox, 'radiobox vertical', 'checkbox' and 'checkbox vertical' as new formfield types